SWVandenEnden/websym3/README.md

 ```

 ### Command line
-To get all the command line options
+To see all the command line options (help)
 ```
 python websym3.py -h
 ```